dberzano/dberzano.github.io/alice/install-aliroot/manual.md

 ### Geant 3

-> Geant 3 has been moved from SVN to Git recently.
-One practical
+> Geant 3 has been moved from SVN to Git.
+One practical implication:
-> implication: *trunk* does not exist anymore, use *master* instead.
+> *trunk* does not exist anymore, use *master* instead.

 First off, **load your environment variables**.